 If you quit alcohol cold-turkey, especially after being a chronic alcohol abuser for some time, you will begin to experience mental and physical symptoms of alcohol withdrawal syndrome.

 The symptoms can range from mild to severe, depending on how much alcohol you have consumed and the period of consumption.

-For you to have AWS, you will most likely have exhibited the following harmful behaviors related to alcohol abuse
+For you to have AWS, you will most likely have exhibited the following harmful behaviours related to alcohol abuse.

 To know what heavy drinking is, it is important to know what a standard drink is.
 A standard drink is measured by:

 Alcohol has depressing effects on your body.
 It can slow down your brain’s functions when you consume too much alcohol, frequently, and for a long time.
 The brain compensates the depression effects by releasing more chemicals in the body than it normally would when without alcohol.

 So, if you stop drinking alcohol suddenly, the brain still produces the extra chemicals resulting in unpleasant withdrawal symptoms that are linked with overstimulation.
 Eventually, the brain will adjust, but until you get to normal, you may feel uncomfortable and sick.

 Withdrawal symptoms are not standard to everyone who stops drinking, but people who have been drinking for a long time or drink large amounts of alcohol frequently will experience withdrawal symptoms if the alcohol consumption is stopped suddenly.